bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 5. Set up pre-commit
 --------------------

-To help prevent some accidental errors, Bokeh uses `pre-commit`_.
+Bokeh uses `pre-commit`_ to help you prevent some common mistakes in your commits.

 To set up pre-commit locally, run the following command from the top level of your *source checkout* directory: